John P. Jefferson House

-The John P. Jefferson House, also known as the Jefferson Tea House and YWCA Residence, is an historic American home that is located in Warren, Warren County, Pennsylvania.
+The John P. Jefferson House, also known as the Jefferson Tea House and YWCA Residence, is an historic home that is located in Warren, Warren County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 Built in 1890, this historic structure is a three-story, stone and shingled dwelling that was designed in a Richardsonian Romanesque style.
 It features a steep hipped roof, four tall chimney stacks, a semi-circular turret, porch supported by massive stone columns, and bay windows.

 The Jefferson House is currently occupied by the administrative offices of the Northern Pennsylvania Regional College.

-It was added to the National Register of Historic Places in 1985.